Everything you need to know about the college basketball scandal

 Jim Gatto: The senior Adidas marketing executive at the center of the scheme, according to federal officials, to direct payments to prep players and their families in exchange for their commitments to play at Adidas-sponsored college programs.
 He was widely known in college basketball as a key dealmaker in the apparel and shoe industry.

-Merl Code: The Adidas consultant, former Nike employee and Clemson basketball player charged with federal wide fraud for his work with Gatto to funnel payments to prep players and their families.
+Merl Code: The Adidas consultant, former Nike employee and Clemson basketball player charged with federal wire fraud for his work with Gatto to funnel payments to prep players and their families.

 Brian Bowen: The No. 14-rated prospect in the recruiting class of 2017, he signed with Louisville and ultimately played a key role in the toppling of coach Rick Pitino.
 Bowen was identified in the initial FBI findings as a prospect who received payment.
 Yahoo! reported that Dawkins paid for $1,500 in plane tickets for Bowen and that his family received at least $7,000 in benefits.
 Bowen joined coach Frank Martin's team at South Carolina in January and has not been cleared by the NCAA to play.